rutar-academic/rutar.org/content/writing/using-closure-traits-to-simplify-rust-api.md

     }
 }
 ```
-Note that the return type of `render` cannot actually be `&'a str`, since it is possible that the `render` implementation could return a type which requires ownership (such as a `String`), and then calling `as_ref()` will return a reference to local variable which is immediately dropped.
+Note that the return type of `Picker::render` cannot actually be `&'a str`, since it is possible that the `render` implementation could return a type which requires ownership (such as a `String`), and then calling `as_ref()` will return a reference to local variable which is immediately dropped.

 Now, for instance, if we want to render a value in terms of its `Display` implementation, we can implement a renderer for it:
 ```rust